syrkis/miiii/paper/slide.typ

 ]

-= $omega$-Spike
+= The $omega$-Spike

 #slide[
   // - We reach our central finding
   - Neurs. periodic on solving $q in {2,3,5,7}$
-  - When we generalize to the reamining tasks, many frequencies activate
+  - When we generalize to the reamining tasks, many frequencies activate (64-sample)
   // - Quickly after generalization $omega$'s merge
   - Those $omega$'s are not useful for memory and not useful after generalization
   #figure(